pdwrc/rc-light-controller/USER-GUIDE.md

 The controller has two control modes:

 1. Standard RC inputs, referred to as "PWM Mode".
 2. Spektrum Smart mode.
-This requires a Spektrum Smart receiver and ESC.
+This requires a Spektrum Smart receiver and ESC, and proides some additional functionality.

 The controller can be programmed and configured using either the button on the controller itself, or a switched AUX channel on your receiver.